 - A Victim Impact Panel (such as a MADD lecture)

-- If the defendant was younger than 21 or had a blood alcohol content (BAC) of 0.18% or greater, the additional penalty of an alcohol/drug dependency evaluation
+- If you were younger than 21 or had a blood alcohol content (BAC) of 0.18% or greater, an additional penalty of an alcohol/drug dependency evaluation

-- If the defendant’s BAC was 0.18% or greater, an alcohol or drug abuse treatment program
+- If your BAC was 0.18% or greater, an alcohol or drug abuse treatment program

-In some circumstances, defendants who score a DUI-to-careless driving plea already have a prior DUI conviction on their record.
-If that past DUI case occurred within seven (7) years of the current case, the court may hand down typical second-time misdemeanor DUI penalties:
+In some circumstances, if you score a DUI-to-careless driving plea but already have a prior DUI conviction on your record within the last seven (7) years, the court may hand down typical second-time misdemeanor DUI penalties:

 - 10 days to 6 months in jail or residential confinement